Contact Information Contact Information

 Your neighborhood will be responsible for crafting and submitting a final application to the Vibrant Neighborhoods Grant Evaluation Committee.
 This committee will evaluate grant applications and consider projects for funding using the evaluation criteria.

 If your application is selected, the City will work with you and your neighborhood to quickly and efficiently implement your project.

 If your project is not selected, please do not be dismayed.
 We are ecstatic that you and your neighbors have collaborated to improve the vision and future of your neighborhood.
-You and your neighbors can further refine your ideas and application for resubmittal in 2018!
+You and your neighbors can further refine your ideas and application for resubmittal next year!

 If you have any questions about this program please contact:

 Please note that information regarding the Vibrant Neighborhoods Grant is subject to change.